mathjax/MathJax-docs/web/typeset.rst

 links, or font sizes that are too large or too small, or style settings that would be disruptive to the page layout.
-If your page allows your readers to post content that includes mathematics processed by MathJax, you should cstrongly consider using the `ui/safe` extension.
+If your page allows your readers to post content that includes mathematics processed by MathJax, you should strongly consider using the `ui/safe` extension.

 See the :ref:`safe-options` section for details of how to load and